Colonial National Historical Park: Yorktown Battlefield

-At the eastern end of the Colonial Parkway, in York County at Yorktown, the park operates the Yorktown Battlefield.
-The Nelson House, which was built around 1724, may have served as Cornwallis's headquarters during the final battle of the Revolutionary War.
+The park operates the Yorktown Battlefield at the eastern end of the Colonial Parkway in York County at Yorktown.
+The Thomas Nelson House was built around 1724 and served as Cornwallis's headquarters during the final battle of the Revolutionary War.

 The battlefield was the site of the British defeat.
 Both the house and the historic siege earthworks were restored in 1976.
-The Moore House is located in the eastern part of the park; this is where surrender negotiations took place in 1781.
+The Moore House is where surrender negotiations took place in 1781, located in the eastern part of the park.

-Nearby are located the state-operated American Revolution Museum at Yorktown and the Yorktown Riverwalk Landing area.
+Nearby are the state-operated American Revolution Museum at Yorktown and the Yorktown Riverwalk Landing area.

 Green Spring Plantation

-Sir William Berkeley, who held the colonial governorship during the longest periods of any individual, used his Green Spring Plantation as an experimental farm to attempt to develop sources of income for the colony other than cultivated tobacco and traded furs.
+William Berkeley held the colonial governorship during the longest periods of any individual.
+He used his Green Spring Plantation as an experimental farm to develop sources of income for the colony other than cultivated tobacco and traded furs.

-The preserved portion of the site of Green Spring has been largely untouched since the second dwelling there and dependencies were destroyed during the American Civil War (1861–1865), promising a rich archaeological dig area to follow upon recent discoveries at the Park's location on Jamestown Island.

 Cape Henry Memorial

-The Cape Henry Memorial, site of the first landing of the Captain Christopher Newport and the soon-to-be Jamestown colonists in 1607, is located in the city of Virginia Beach, Virginia at Cape Henry.
-Open to the public, it is located off U.S. Route 60 on the Navy base Joint Expeditionary Base East.
+The Cape Henry Memorial is at the site of the landing of Captain Christopher Newport and the Jamestown colonists in 1607.
+It is located in the city of Virginia Beach, Virginia at Cape Henry.
+It open to the public and is located off U.S. Route 60 on the Navy's Joint Expeditionary Base East.

 Administrative history

 Colonial National Monument was authorized on July 3, 1930.
 It was established on December 30, 1930.
-On June 5, 1936, it was redesignated a national historical park.
+On June 5, 1936, it was redesignated a National Historical Park.
 The cemetery at Yorktown was transferred from the War Department to the National Park Service on August 10, 1933.

-Jamestown National Historic Site is co-owned by the National Park Service and Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities) and administered by the NPS, was designated on December 18, 1940.
+Jamestown National Historic Site is co-owned by the National Park Service and Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities) and administered by the NPS, and was designated on December 18, 1940.
 Preservation Virginia owns 22 acre containing the remains of the original 1607 fort.
-The National Park Service owns the remaining 1178 acre of the island which contains the archeological remains of the expanded towne and its island plantation sites.
+The National Park Service owns the remaining 1178 acre of the island which contains the archeological remains of the expanded town and its island plantation sites.

 As with all historical areas administered by the National Park Service, Colonial National Historical Park and Jamestown National Historic Site are listed on the National Register of Historic Places of the U.S. Department of the Interior.